purin-tavilsup/simplify-pos/README.md

 # simplify-pos
-SimplifyPos is a REST API Service for POS front-end applications
+SimplifyPos is a REST API Service for serving POS front-end applications